Garcon Point, Florida

 Garcon Point is an unincorporated community and census-designated place in Santa Rosa County, Florida, United States.
-Its population was 457 as of the 2020 census.
+Its population was 457 as of the 2020 census, up from 347 at the 2010 census.
+It is part of the Pensacola—Ferry Pass—Brent, Florida Metropolitan Statistical Area.
 The community is located on the peninsula of the same name.

 Geography

 According to the U.S. Census Bureau, the community has an area of 1.937 mi2; 1.889 mi2 of its area is land, and 0.048 mi2 is water.

 Demographics

 Garcon Point, Florida has a population of 457 as of the 2020 US Census.